- MILLENNIUM

 Three possible timelines of the future.
 That’ll make things clear as mud.

-2 Peter 3.8-13 NRSVue - 8 But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years, and a thousand years are like one day.
-9 The Lord is not slow about his promise, as some think of slowness, but is patient with you, not wanting any to perish but all to come to repentance.
-10 But the day of the Lord will come like a thief, and then the heavens will pass away with a loud noise, and the elements will be destroyed with fire, and the earth and everything that is done on it will be disclosed.
+2 Peter 3.8-13 NRSVue 8 But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years, and a thousand years are like one day.9 The Lord is not slow about his promise, as some think of slowness, but is patient with you, not wanting any to perish but all to come to repentance.10 But the day of the Lord will come like a thief, and then the heavens will pass away with a loud noise, and the elements will be destroyed with fire, and the earth and everything that is done on it will be disclosed.11 Since all these things are to be destroyed in this way, what sort of persons ought you to be in leading lives of holiness and godliness,12 waiting for and hastening the coming of the day of God, because of which the heavens will be set ablaze and destroyed and the elements will melt with fire?13 But, in accordance with his promise, we wait for new heavens and a new earth, where righteousness is at home.

-Simon Peter sure made it look like the second coming and the end of the world take place simultaneously.
+Simon Peter sure made it sure look like the second coming and the end of the world take place simultaneously.
 So… was Peter wrong, or did John misunderstand the vision he saw?
 Is this

 Amillennials point out it doesn’t need to be.
 Y’notice Peter said a millennium is like a day?
-(In context Peter’s trying to explain why it’s taking Jesus so very long to return to earth,
+(In context Peter’s trying to explain

 Since there are more passages about how the Lord’s Day (or the L

 To amillennals, Jesus doesn’t return to give humanity any last chances.
 There are none.
 This, the world we live in right now, is our last chance.
 That’s why Jesus is delaying his return. ’Cause once he returns it’s judgment day.
 There’s no thousand-year reign of grace and peace.
+It’s the end.

 As a bible scholar I gotta agree with the amillennials: The weight of the bible passages found throughout the bible, throughout

 And it’s for this reason I’m never gonna suggest anyone take a “wait and see” approach when it comes to Jesus’s return: Pick your side now!
 After all, we never know when we’re gonna die.
-When it comes to death, I don’t see any second chances in the scriptures.
+When it comes to death, I really don’t see any second chances in the scriptures.
 Better be safe, than infinitely sorry.

 But the reason I’m not in the amillennial camp: I can’t bring myself to totally dismiss Revelation 20.